Skip to main content

 • Keep personal belongings in view while eating, meeting or shopping on campus.

-• Use the Community Service Officer safety escort or Triton Rides services available daily from sunset to 8 a.m.
+• Use the Community Service Officer safety escort services available daily from sunset to 8 a.m.

 • Ride campus shuttles with stops located throughout campus and outlying parking lots.